-On April 14, 2010 (the "Petition Date"), Saint Vincents Catholic Medical Centers of New York ("SVCMC"); 555 6th Avenue Apartment Operating Corporation ("555 6th Avenue"); Bishop Francis J. Mugavero Center for Geriatric Care, Inc. ("Bishop Mugavero"); Chait Housing Development Corporation ("Chait"); Fort Place Housing Corporation ("Fort Place"); Pax Christi Hospice, Inc. (Pax Christi"); Sisters of Charity Health Care System Nursing Home, Inc. d/b/a St. Elizabeth Ann's Health Care & Rehabilitation Center ("St. Elizabeth Ann"); St. Jerome's Health Services Corporation d/b/a Holy Family Home ("Holy Family Home") and (viii) SVCMC Professional Registry, Inc. ("Registry") (collectively hereinafter referred to as the "Debtors") filed petitions for relief under chapter 11 the Bankruptcy Code.
+On April 14, 2010 (the "Petition Date"), Saint Vincents Catholic Medical Centers of New York ("SVCMC"); 555 6th Avenue Apartment Operating Corporation ("555 6th Avenue"); Bishop Francis J. Mugavero Center for Geriatric Care, Inc. ("Bishop Mugavero"); Chait Housing Development Corporation ("Chait"); Fort Place Housing Corporation ("Fort Place"); Pax Christi Hospice, Inc. ("Pax Christi"); Sisters of Charity Health Care System Nursing Home, Inc. d/b/a St. Elizabeth Ann's Health Care & Rehabilitation Center ("St. Elizabeth Ann"); St. Jerome's Health Services Corporation d/b/a Holy Family Home ("Holy Family Home"); and SVCMC Professional Registry, Inc. ("Registry") (collectively hereinafter referred to as the "Debtors") filed petitions for relief under chapter 11 the Bankruptcy Code.

-On April 24, 2012, the Debtors filed the Plan, which sets forth the manner in which Claims against the Debtors will be treated.
+On April 24, 2012, the Debtors filed their initial Plan, which sets forth the manner in which Claims against the Debtors will be treated, which Plan was amended on May 14, 2012 and further revised on May 17, 2012 (and which may be further amended or modified from time to time).
 The Plan is predicated upon, and seeking approval to implement, various material creditor settlements with the Debtors' largest, secured, priority and/or unsecured creditors, as well as a global intercompany settlement negotiated among the Debtors and with the Official Committee of Unsecured Creditors (the "Committee") and other settling creditor parties.
 All of these settlements reflect extensive and protracted negotiations among multiple parties - all with the goal of providing for an efficient and expeditious emergence from these Chapter 11 Cases and the avoidance of costly litigation that, if pursued, would only substantially reduce, or perhaps eliminate, recoveries for creditors in these cases.
 The Debtors believe implementation of the Plan, including the various settlements, will enable them to accomplish the objectives of chapter 11, and is in the best interests of the Debtors and their creditors.
 The Debtors are soliciting votes to accept or reject the Plan, a copy of which is annexed hereto as Exhibit A. The overall purpose of the Plan is to maximize recoveries to all creditors.